rcardin/rcardin.github.io/_posts/2017-10-15-resolve-me-implicitly.markdown

     - design pattern
     - dependency injection
     - scala
 summary: "Reading my posts you can easily find that there is a topic that cares about me a lot: Dependency management in the development process.
 There is a feature of the Scala programming language that I liked since the beginning.
-Without any external library, it is possible to successfully implement vary depenency injection mechanisms.
+Without any external library, it is possible to successfully implement vary dependency injection mechanisms.
 In the past, I wrote about the Cake pattern.
 Now it's time to talk about dependency injection through the use of implicits.
 Let this race starts!"
 social-share: true
 social-title: "Resove me, Implicitly"
 social-tags: "Scala, designpattern, programming"